Terms of Engagement

 2. What we will do

-• Request supporting information from your former pension scheme, product providers and previous adviser firm.
+- Request supporting information from your former pension scheme, product providers and previous adviser firm under your Letter of Authority.

 No win, no fee.
 If your claim is unsuccessful, you will not pay us anything.

-• The fee is calculated on the gross redress amount awarded by the FSCS or the firm (including any uplift for tax, interest or augmentation to your pension).
+- The fee is calculated on the gross redress amount awarded by the FSCS or the firm (including any uplift for tax, interest or augmentation to your pension), then capped at the applicable SRA band ceiling (inclusive of VAT).

 4. Worked example